pguse/ics4u-2025/exercises/04-projects/secret-word-game.md

 		System.out.println( Arrays.toString(guess) );

         // Choose an example of a user guess
-	    // Replace line 24 with a user input line using the Scanner class
+	    // Replace the next line with a user input line using the Scanner class
 	    char user_guess = 'e';

         // Compare the user guess to each character in the random word.